-- 1. The Strategic Plan has guided resource allocation in the County.
-Shifting resources to strategic service areas and away from those services areas considered to be non-strategic. - 2.
-The Strategic Plan guides the development of the Capital Improvement Program (CIP); 71% of the projects in the County's CIP support strategies and objectives in the Strategic Plan.
-In FY 06, Prince William County received a "Special Capital Recognition" by the Government Finance Officers' Association. - 3.
-Prince William County has received the Certificate of Achievement of Distinguished Budget Presentation from the Government Finance Officers' Association (GFOA) for every budget year from FY 87 through FY 08.
+- 1. The Strategic Plan has guided resource allocation in the County by shifting resources to strategic service areas and away from those service areas considered to be non-strategic. - 2.
+The Strategic Plan guides the development of the Capital Improvement Program (CIP); 93% of the projects in the County's CIP support strategies and objectives in the Strategic Plan.
+In FY 06, Prince William County received a "Special Capital Recognition" award by the Government Finance Officers' Association. - 3.
+Prince William County has received the Certificate of Achievement of Distinguished Budget Presentation from the Government Finance Officers' Association (GFOA) for every budget year from FY 87 through FY 10.
 This is the highest form of recognition in governmental budgeting.
-In FY 98 and again in FY 01, the County received an upgraded award when the GFOA recognized the Prince William County Fiscal Plan as an "Outstanding Operations Guide".
-Also in both FY 01 and FY06, the GFOA recognized the County's Fiscal Plan as an "Outstanding Policy Document."
-In FY 05, the County's Fiscal Plan received special recognition as an "Outstanding Communication Device" as well as "Special Performance Measure Recognition" which was also recognized in FY 06.
-In FY 06 and FY 07, the County's Fiscal Plan received "Special Performance Measures Recognition." - 4.
+In FY 98 and again in FY 01, the County received an upgraded award when the GFOA recognized the Prince William County Fiscal Plan as an "Outstanding Operations Guide."
+Also in both FY 01 and FY 06, the GFOA recognized the County's Fiscal Plan as an "Outstanding Policy Document."
+In FY 05, the County's Fiscal Plan received special recognition as an "Outstanding Communication Device" as well as Performance Measure Recognition" which was also recognized in FY 06.
+In FY 06, FY 07 and FY 08, the County's Fiscal Plan received "Special Performance Measures Recognition." - 4.
 The National Association of Counties (NACO) presented a 1995 Achievement Award to the County for Prince William's budgeting process which focuses on outcomes (Budgeting for Results).